 Thirdly, by nature children, like everyone else, are born sinners, “Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned” (Romans 5:12).
 It is because of that sin that everyone dies; the day we are born is a day closer to our death.
 It is not until we accept the Lord as our Savior that we become a new creation, “For as in Adam all die, even so in Christ shall all be made alive” (1 Corinthians 15:22).

-The responsibilities of a father to his children can be gleamed from two passages that deal with the offices of leadership in any church that is guided by New Testament principles.
+The responsibilities of a father to his children can be gleaned from two passages that deal with the offices of leadership in any church that is guided by New Testament principles.
 Elders, also referred to as bishops are those who pastor and hold one of the two official offices of churches established on New Testament principles.
-Each of these offices carry specific requirements.
+Each of these offices carries specific requirements.
 We read in 1 Timothy 3:4-5, “One that ruleth well his own house, having his children in subjection with all gravity; (For if a man know not how to rule his own house, how shall he take care of the church of God?).”
 There are different interpretations regarding what it means to have children in submission.
-Let me ask a question in an attempt to shed more light to this scripture.
-If an elder has a son, older than 18, who is no longer living under his parents roof and is unsaved and unruly, should that disqualify a godly man from being an elder?
+Let me ask a question in an attempt to shed more light on this scripture.
+If an elder has a son, older than 18, who is no longer living under his parent's roof and is unsaved and unruly, should that disqualify a godly man from being an elder?
 I would say no!
-However, if the son or daughter is less than 18 years old and living at home then yes, I would think that individual is disqualified.
+However, if the son or daughter is less than 18 years old and living at home then yes, I would think that the individual is disqualified.
 How can an elder spiritually counsel others when he cannot counsel his own children?
 In the same fashion, we are given a description of duties for deacons, another office of the church in the First Epistle to Timothy, we read “Let the deacons be the husbands of one wife, ruling their children and their own houses well” (1 Timothy 3:12).
 If a deacon cannot control his own children why would we expect him to be able to manage the material needs of the local assembly?

 The Bible teaches that there are things fathers should put-off as well as put-on in regards to raising children.
 Ephesians 6:4 states, “And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.”
 Fathers are not to say or do things that will create wrath/anger in their children.
 What would be examples of things said or done that can result in anger?
 Well, punishing children in anger instead of disciplining them in love could result in the children becoming angry.
 We are told how that can affect a child in Colossians 3:21, “Fathers, provoke not your children to anger, lest they be discouraged.”
 Parents need to discipline their children by making them aware early on what the consequences would be for various infractions.
 For example, I would think being disrespectful to a parent would be different than for a child failing to complete a household chore, like taking out the garbage.
 If the consequences for infractions are known it removes the potential of a parent punishing in anger and it places the ownership of the discipline on the child.
 They know if they do something wrong what the punishment will be and there is no confusion.
 It is vital that both parents are in agreement with the assigned discipline so as to prevent the children from seeing any discord between parents.
 Lastly, children can be provoked into anger when they are not trained by their parents.
 All children regardless of whether they admit it or not want their parents to invest time with them and in doing such train them.